-If you are planning a trip to the Big Apple, getting around on the subway is probably something you want to do some research on, since it has many different lines, stations, and types of subways it is easy to make a mistake.
+If you're planning a trip to the Big Apple, transportation is probably something to worry about if it's your first time using it because with so many different lines, stations and types of subways it's easy to make a mistake.
 Don't worry!
-In this guide about the New York Subway, I tell you everything you need to know to get around like a true New Yorker.
+In this guide to the New York subway I'll tell you everything you need to know to get around like a New Yorker.

-To begin with, I suggest you download the New York subway map in PDF on your phone.
-This way you can always carry it with you and consult it whenever you need it even when you don't have an Internet connection.
+To start with I suggest you to download the New York subway map in PDF on your phone.
+This way you can always carry it with you and consult it whenever you need it even when you don't have Internet connection.

-However, it is best to download the official app of the New York subway as you will not only find the map but you can also calculate the best route to move, the time in which the next subway will arrive, or check if any lines are not working, among many other things.
-Here is the version for iOS.
+However, if you have data on your mobile I advise you to download the official app in Spanish of the New York subway as you will not only find the map but you can also calculate the best route to move, the time in which the next subway will arrive or see the incidents in the lines, among many other things.
+Here is the iOS version.

 2. How much does a ticket cost and how do I buy it?
-Any special ticket I can buy to save money?
+Are there season tickets?

 A single New York City subway ticket costs $2.75.
-If you plan to use public transportation frequently for your trips around the city, the best way is to buy the MetroCard, a rechargeable card valid for the subway and bus.
+If you plan to use public transportation frequently for your trips around the city, it is best to purchase the MetroCard, a rechargeable card valid for both subway and bus.

-As in other cities around the world where a similar system is also used, the Metrocard is a public transportation card for getting around the city using the New York bus and subway network.
+As in other cities around the world where a similar system is also used, the MetroCard is a public transportation card for getting around the city using New York's bus and subway network.

-The particularity that the Metrocard has is that it can be recharged for:
+The particularity of the Metrocard is that it can be recharged to:

 - Single rides (Pay per Ride)